NotCompsky/rscraper/docs/rscraper-import.1.md

 *FILES*
 :   Name(s) of tables to import with '.csv' appended.
 Tables include `user`, `subreddit`, `tag`, `subreddit2tag`, `tag2category`, `category`, and `user2subreddit_cmnt_count`.

+# EXAMPLES

+*rscraper-import *.csv*
+:   Import all recognisably-named csv files from the current directory, in the correct order.
+    Note that the order of imports does matter if you run *rscraper-import* for individual files.
+For instance, tag2category should only be imported after both tag and category tables have been, if the goal is to relate the tags from tag.csv to the categories from category.csv.

 # SEE ALSO

 *rscraper(1)*, *rscraper-export(1)*